boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 #  Security Considerations

    Unless a DNS request to retrieve the resolver information is encrypted (e.g., sent over DoT or DoH), the response is susceptible to forgery.
-The DNS resolver information can be retrieved before or after the encrypted connection is established to the DNS server by using local DNSSEC validation.
+   To prevent such attacks, DNS clients MUST either use an authenticated secure connection to the DNS server or use local DNSSEC validation to retrieve the resolver information.

 #  IANA Considerations